PaulTran47/latex-cv-with-biblatex/README.md

 ### Notable features
 =========================================================================

-* Built entirely with LaTeX for ease-of-maintenance.
+* Built entirely with LaTeX for ease-of-maintenance and quick updates.
 * Built for academics.
-This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, and all shown bibliographies are chronologically ordered.
+This means [Biblatex](https://ctan.org/pkg/biblatex?lang=en) is naturally incorporated, and all shown bibliographies are in chronological and descending order, and sorted by name within each year.
+* Total number of publications are counted for quick display if desired.

 <p align="right">
   (<a href="#latex-cv-with-biblatex">back to top.</a>)